Manila Mint: United States possession

 Shortly after the Spanish–American War and a brief insurgency by the Filipinos, the country became a United States possession.
 Unlike all other territories taken by the United States, the United States soon began to produce a special coinage for the Philippines.
-To encourage circulation, the denominations were modeled on those produced by the Spanish, namely a silver Peso similar to that minted in Madrid in 1897, denominations of fifty, twenty (instead of twenty-five), and ten Centavos, and a one Centavo similar in size to some pattern cents minted by the Spanish.
-Also, noted Philippine sculptor Melecio Figueroa was enlisted to provide the designs for the coinage, creating a seated man design for the base metal denominations and a standing woman design for the silver denominations, the latter of which is thought to have been modeled on his daughter, Bianca.
-In 1903 the San Francisco Mint began producing silver coins for the Philippines, and the Philadelphia Mint producing proofs and base metal coins, along with providing some additional silver issues for circulation.
+To encourage circulation, the denominations were modeled on those produced by the Spanish, namely a silver peso similar to that minted in Madrid in 1897, denominations of fifty, twenty (instead of twenty-five), and ten centavos, and a one-centavo coin similar in size to some pattern cents minted by the Spanish.
+The noted Philippine sculptor Melecio Figueroa was enlisted to provide the designs for the coinage, creating a seated man design for the base-metal denominations and a standing woman design for the silver denominations, the latter of which is thought to have been modeled on his daughter Bianca.
+In 1903 the San Francisco Mint began producing silver coins for the Philippines, and the Philadelphia Mint producing proofs and base-metal coins, along with providing some additional silver issues for circulation.
 Coins minted in San Francisco had a small "S" mintmark placed to the left of the date; Philadelphia coins were without a mintmark.
 In 1904 all Spanish and other foreign coinage was demonetized.

-The territorial coinage minted for the Philippines was locked in an exchange rate of two Pesos to one Dollar, and issued in denominations of Half, One, Five, Ten, Twenty, and Fifty Centavos, and One Peso.
-The Half Centavo proved useless in commerce and was withdrawn from circulation in 1904, and owing to a rise in silver prices the silver denominations (Ten centavos on up) were all reduced in size and alloy in 1907.
-In 1908, the San Francisco mint was finally authorized to coin base metal cents, and was thus positioned to take over all coinage production for the Philippines after that.
-After 1912 the Peso ceased to be minted.
+The territorial coinage minted for the Philippines was locked in an exchange rate of two pesos to one dollar and issued in denominations of half, one, five, ten, twenty, and fifty centavos and one peso.
+The half centavo proved useless in commerce and was withdrawn from circulation in 1904, and owing to a rise in silver prices, the silver denominations (ten centavos on up) were all reduced in size and alloy in 1907.
+In 1908, the San Francisco mint was finally authorized to coin base-metal coins and was thus positioned to take over all coinage production for the Philippines after that.
+After 1912 the peso ceased to be minted.
 Such was the state of the coinage for the Philippines when the United States decided to establish a branch mint in the Philippines to take over the role then occupied by the San Francisco mint.